SueHafi/Random-Quote-Generator/README.md

 ### Install packages for front end

 1. Open a terminal.
-2. Go to the back end directory:
+2. Go to the front end directory:

 ```
 cd ./frontend